mateuscleite/nba19-dashboard/README.md

 ## Development server

+On the root folder of the project run:
+- `yarn install`
+- `yarn add concurrently`
+- `cd server && yarn add ts-node ts-node-dev`
+- `cd ..`

+Once back on the root folder, follow either one of the following instructions:

-### Using two terminals
+### Using two command terminals

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-In another terminal run `cd server && ỳarn serve` for the backend server.
+In another terminal, go back to the root folder of the project and run `cd server && ỳarn serve` for the backend server.
 It is located at `http://localhost:8000/`.

-### Using a single terminal
+### Using a single command terminal

 Run `yarn serve` to serve both the frontend and the backend of the application.
 Navigate to `http://localhost:4200/`.
 The backend server API is located at `http://localhost:8000/`.